jkoschma/genexplain-platform/docs/source/Workflows.md

 The last step of the workflow performs a differential expression analysis on raw counts with limma-voom:

-- voom: Prepares RNA-Seq data for linear modelling by transforming count data to log2-counts per million (logCPM), estimating the mean-variance relationship and computing appropriate observation-level weights.
+- _voom_: Prepares RNA-Seq data for linear modelling by transforming count data to log2-counts per million (logCPM), estimating the mean-variance relationship and computing appropriate observation-level weights.

-- lmFit: Fits a linear model using weighted least squares for each gene.
+- _lmFit_: Fits a linear model using weighted least squares for each gene.

-- eBayes: Assesses differential expression using moderated t statistic.
+- _eBayes_: Assesses differential expression using moderated t statistic.

 A normalization of the data is done by limma-voom method, which applies calcNormFactors from edgeR package and calculates normalization factors to scale the raw library sizes.
 TMM normalization method is is used - the weighted trimmed mean of M-values (to the reference) proposed by Robinson and Oshlack (2010), where the weights are from the delta method on Binomial data.